irssi/irssi.github.io/documentation/tips.markdown

     /format pubmsg_hilight_channel {pubmsghinick $0 $4 $[-9]1{msgchannel $2}}$3
     /format pubmsg {pubmsgnick $2 {pubnick $[-9]0}}$1
     /format pubmsg_channel {pubmsgnick $3 {pubnick $[-9]0}{msgchannel $1}}$2

+### how to highlight my own lines ?
+for readability i like to have my own lines to use a specific color, to be able to differenciate my text from other's at a glance. paste this in irssi:

+    /format own_msg {ownmsgnick $2 {ownnick $0}}%g$1

+the last part `%g` is the color green. so all my lines will be green. don't forget to use `/save` to make this permanent.

 ### uptime